ssiyad/frappe-straw/readme.md

 ## Self Promotion
 Like this project?
 Give it a star! ⭐, and spread the word! 🚀.
-And if you are feeling especially charitable, follow [ssiyad](https://ssiyad.com) on [GitHub](https://github.com/ssiyad)
+And if you are feeling especially charitable, follow [Sabu Siyad](https://ssiyad.com) on [GitHub](https://github.com/ssiyad)